 Mefenamic acid isn’t suitable for everyone.
 Tell your doctor if you have a history of:

-It’s also not normally prescribed for elderly patients, or children under 14.
+It’s also not normally prescribed for elderly patients.

 You shouldn’t mix mefenamic acid with any other medication.
 Your doctor needs to know about anything else you’re taking before they prescribe anything, while you shouldn’t take any other drug during your treatment without consulting a doctor first.